glorialulu/glorialulu.github.io/_teaching/2014-spring-teaching-1.md

 role: Teaching assistant
 ---

-* Designed laboratory demonstrations to illustrate the concepts covered in lectures
+* Designed laboratory demonstrations to illustrate the concepts covered in lectures.
-* Directed 120-min lab sessions for 15 students three times a week
+* Directed 120-min lab sessions for 15 students three times a week.